dave-hagedorn/cc-comp-test/README.md

 }

-// Test cases can be grouped inside test suites
-// Test suites themselves can be nested inside other test suites TEST_SUITE("numbers") {
+// Test cases can be grouped inside test suites TEST_SUITE("numbers") {

     TEST_COMP_ASSERT("to_string", "only allows numbers", "only numbers are supported") {